JIC1444/Deep-Learning-Papers/README.md

 # Maths-CS-&-ML-Papers
 A collection of my favourite papers (in no particular order) I have read concerning mathematics, computer science and machine learning.
-The analysis of each paper follows a structure resembling:
-- Title and authors
-- Context/history
-- Problems adressed
-- Main contributions
-- Strengths
-- Weaknesses or limitations
-- My takeaways.

 My interests lie in the foundations of computer science and deep learning, as well as deep learning applied to biology/epidemiology (which is the subject of my undergraduate dissertation).
-I am also interested in the idea of adaptive neural networks/meta-learning as they emulate the learning process of humans well, so this page will slowly but surely be peppered with them.
+I am also interested in the idea of adaptive networks/meta-learning as they emulate the learning process of humans.
+Graphs are also a big interest of mine, so any research inspired by graphs interests me.

 # Wide-Impact Papers
 ### A collection of papers which had paradigm-shifting effects in research and or industry, with legendary status.